mitmath/1806/README.md

 If xp solves A * xp = b and xn solves A * xn = 0 (xn is in the nullspace of A), then A * (xp + xn) = b so x = xp + xn also solves A * x = b!
 Every solution of A * x = b can be written in this form: a _particular solution_ xp, which solves A * xp = b, plus any vector xn in the nullspace of A. When A is invertible, the nullspace is trivial and the solution is unique.
 Otherwise, we can write down an infinite set of solutions because the nullspace contains infinitely many vectors!

 ** Further Reading:** Textbook, Chapter 3.3.

+### Lecture 13 (March 6)

+The big picture of linear algebra is the four fundamental subspaces of an m x n matrix A with rank r: the column spaces of A and its transpose (row space), and the nullspaces of A and its transpose.
+The row space (dimension r) and the nullspace (dimension n-r) of A are orthogonal complements in R^n.
+Every vector in R^n can be written as the sum of two orthogonal vectors: one in the row space and one in the null space.
+There is a beautiful symmetry here because the same picture holds for the column space of A and the nullspace of A^T!

+A basis for a vector space is a spanning set of linearly independent vectors: any vector in the space can be written as a *unique* linear combination of basis vectors.
+The dimension of a vector space is the number of vectors in (any and every) basis for the space.
+The factorization A = C*R gives us a basis for the column space of A (columns of C), row space of A (rows of R), and the nullspace of A (constructed by solving Rx = 0: easy since R is already the result of elimination).
+How can we find a basis for the nullspace of A^T?

+**Further Reading:** Textbook, Chapter 3.4 and 3.5.